Streetcars in Washington, D.C.: Georgetown-Cabin John

+Pennsylvania Avenue SE

+The wide median of Pennsylvania Avenue SE from the Capitol to Barney Circle, built in 1903 as streetcar right-of-way, now serves as urban greenspace.

+WB&A

+The old WB&A right-of-way between Kenilworth Avenue and Seat Pleasant was abandoned when the line was replaced with buses in 1948.
+In 1957 the right-of-way that was in the center of Deane Avenue NE between Kenilworth and 50th (now Nannie Helen Burroughs Avenue) was used to widen Deane.
+The National Capitol Planning Commission acquired the portion between 50th and Division Streets in 1950 and it was added to the Watts Branch Parkway.
+The strip between Division and 55th was purchased by the D.C.
+Board of Education in 1966 and used for Woodson High School.
+The strip between 55th and 57th was sold, in the 20th Century, to private developers.

+Trestles

+Bridge No. 2 over Foundry Branch is the last remaining trestle of the six built for the Cabin John trolley line in Washington, D.C.

+Bridge No. 1 at Georgetown University was removed in 1976.
+The other four were purchased by the District government in 1983 and removed during the construction of the Crosstown Watermain: Bridge No. 3 at Clark Place, Bridge No. 4 next to Reservoir Road, Bridge No. 5 over Maddox Branch in Battery Kemble Park, and Bridge No. 6 over Arizona Avenue—the last of which was replaced with a pedestrian bridge to create a trail.

 Other remnants

 Perhaps the most visible remnant of the streetcar system is the Metrobus system, run by the Washington Metropolitan Area Transit Authority (WMATA).
-On January 14, 1973, WMATA purchased DC Transit and the Washington, Virginia and Maryland Coach Company (followed on February 4 by the purchase of AB&W Transit Company and WMA Transit Company) unifying all the bus companies in D.C.
+On January 14, 1973, WMATA purchased DC Transit and the Washington, Virginia and Maryland Coach Company, then on February 4 added the AB&W Transit Company and WMA Transit Company.
+This unified all the bus companies in D.C.

 Many of today's WMATA's bus routes are only marginally changed from the streetcar lines they followed.
-For example, the #30 streetcar route that ran from Barney Circle to Friendship Heights is now the 30 bus line that runs from Anacostia through Barney Circle to Friendship Heights, and the #70 streetcar route to Brightwood is now the 70 bus that continues to run to Brightwood.
+For example, the No. 30 streetcar route that ran from Barney Circle to Friendship Heights is now the 30 bus line that runs from Anacostia through Barney Circle to Friendship Heights, and the No. 70 streetcar route to Brightwood is now the 70 bus that continues to run to Brightwood.

-Other remnants include the Potomac Electric Power Company, the electric portion of Washington Traction and Electric Company, which remains the D.C. area's primary electrical power company; some streetcar-related manhole covers that remain in use around town; and four tall lampposts for Capital Traction's overhead wires on the Connecticut Avenue Bridge over Klingle Valley in Cleveland Park.
-The poles likely date back to the bridge's construction in 1931.
+Other remnants include the Potomac Electric Power Company, the electric portion of Washington Traction and Electric Company, which remains the D.C. area's primary electrical power company.
+Some streetcar-related manhole covers remain in use around town.
+Four tall lampposts for Capital Traction's overhead wires on the Connecticut Avenue bridge over Klingle Valley in Cleveland Park.
+The poles likely date to the bridge's construction in 1931.

-The National Capital Trolley Museum holds in its archives an extensive collection of various artifacts from Washington's street car systems.
+The National Capital Trolley Museum holds in its archives an extensive collection of various artifacts from Washington's streetcar systems.